AVpres/homebrew-formulae/README.md

 - the **openMSMI** package contains the _libmsmi_ C library, implementing the _MSMI_ video codec for multispectral moving images, and the _openmsmi_ Bash command-line interface to _libmsmi_, allowing to encode, decode, play and analyse multispectral moving images;
 - the **openYCoCg** package contains the _libycocg_ C library, implementing the _YCoCg_ video codec, and the _openycocg_ Bash command−line interface, allowing to encode, decode, play and analyse Y′C<sub>O</sub>C<sub>G</sub> video files.

+The following formula has been deleted from this GitHub repository on 2019-02-08:

+- **cpio** – Copy files to and from archives, with optional:
+  - **mt** – Control magnetic tape drive operation

+The following formula has been deleted from this GitHub repository on 2019-02-05:

+- **ffmpeg** – A parametrable flavour of FFmpeg for audio-visual archivists

 ## Copyright, Licence and Disclaimer